Fibroids are common and usually cause no symptoms. However, they can sometimes cause heavy periods, tummy (abdominal) swelling and urinary problems.

 There are several different operations available to remove and treat fibroids.

 Hysterectomy: this is the traditional and most common treatment for fibroids which cause symptoms.
 Hysterectomy is the removal of the womb.
-This can be done by making a bikini scar in the lower tummy (abdomen).
-Or, if the fibroids are small enough, the womb can be removed through the vagina so there are no scars.
+This can be done by making a bikini line scar in the lower tummy (abdomen).
+Or, if the fibroids are small enough, the womb can be removed through keyhole (laparoscopic) surgery in the tummy, or through the vagina so there are no scars.
 A hysterectomy may be a good option for women who have completed their family.
-Read more about hysterectomy.
+See separate leaflet called Hysterectomy.

 Myomectomy: this is a possible alternative, especially in women who may wish to have children in the future.
 In this operation, the fibroids are removed and the womb is left.
 This procedure is not always possible.
 This operation can be done through a cut (incision) in the abdomen, via keyhole surgery (laparoscopically) or through the vagina (hysteroscopically).
 The type of operation depends on the size, number and position of the fibroids.
 It is fairly common for a fibroid to occur again (recur) after a myomectomy.
 There is a risk of very heavy bleeding with this operation.
 Your surgeon should advise you that a hysterectomy may be needed if that situation arises.

-Endometrial ablation: this procedure involves removing the lining of the womb.
+- Endometrial ablation: this procedure involves removing the lining of the womb.
 This can be done by different methods - for example, using laser energy, a heated wire loop or by microwave heating.
 This method is usually only recommended for fibroids close to the inner lining of the womb.
+Treatment can be done either through a tube passed through the vagina, or can be guided through the skin by MRI scan.

 Further reading and references